Panic-At-The-DiskDrive/Panic-At-The-DiskDrive/README.md

 # Hi there 👋, My name is Danielle
-### -Graphic Designer & Java Developer-
+### -Graphic Designer-

-I am a Graphic Designer turned Front-End Developer from Argentina, venturing (fearfully) into the Back-End World.
+I am a Graphic Designer from Argentina, venturing (fearfully) into the Front-End World.

 - ⚡ Fun fact **This is my backup account 😋**